NathanSpud/C/README.md

 # LearningC
-This is where I am self learning C and testing code out.
+This is where I am learning C and tesing out concepts.